lostutils/suex/README.md

 1. The whole project was implemented in modern C++
 2. Explicit is better then implicit (for instance, rule commands must be absolute paths)
 3. Prefer using the standard library when possible - for the sake of security and maintainability.
-5. Commands are globs, which allows to use the same rule for many executables.
+5. Commands are globs, which allows the same rule to be used for many executables.
-1. Arguments are PCRE-compliant regular expressions, which allows to create fine-grained rules.
+1. Arguments are PCRE-compliant regular expressions, which allows the creation of fine-grained rules.

 ## Getting started